Council adopts strategic documents

 43 local people were randomly selected from a range of demographic groups to be part of the community panel.

-A recommendations report was produced by the Panel following their 3 workshops in early 2025, and is now available in the document library.
+A recommendations report was produced by the Panel following their 3 workshops in early 2025.

 June 2025

-The draft Council Plan 2025-29 is now available for community feedback.
-We welcome your submissions by 10 August.
+The draft Council Plan 2025-29 was open for feedback until 10 August.

 Community Panel - video summaries